-Beneficiaries new to Medicare should consider applying for Medigap while they are eligible for the Open Enrollment Period, to avoid underwriting.
-Also, a comprehensive plan like Plan F or Plan G could prove to save you money and provide predictable healthcare expenses.
+Beneficiaries new to Medicare should consider applying for Medigap while eligible for the Open Enrollment Period to avoid underwriting.
+Also, a comprehensive plan like Plan F or Plan G could save money and provide predictable healthcare expenses.

 Do Medicare Supplement Plans Cover Pre-Existing Conditions?

 If you have a pre-existing condition before age 65, consider signing up for a Medigap plan when you become eligible for Medicare.
-During the Open Enrollment Period, you can enroll in a Medigap plan without going through underwriting.
+You can enroll in a Medigap plan without underwriting during the Open Enrollment Period.

 Medigap insurance companies can deny your coverage if you have previous health conditions.
 In many cases, your condition would need to be serious, chronic, or not under control to be denied Medigap coverage.

 Most of the time, if your non-serious condition is managed, you’ll just pay a higher premium.

 Can I Change from a Medicare Advantage Plan to a Medigap Plan with Pre-Existing Conditions?